donmor/Tiddloid/Readme.md

 * Backup system that compatible with TiddlyDesktop, the desktop TiddlyWiki saver
 * Creating shortcuts to existing wiki on desktop

+### Please notice (1.4 and above)

+* Tiddloid now supports wiki list data importing/exporting.
+    * To import: Copy `data.json` to `INTERNAL/Android/data/top.donmor.tiddloid/files/` before running for the first time.
+If you have previously run the program, clear the data in `Settings/Apps` and copy the file.
+    * To export: Create a tiddler with: `<a href="javascript:window.twi.exportDB()">export</a>` and click the link.
+A `data.json` will be generated under `INTERNAL/Android/data/top.donmor.tiddloid/files/`.
+* Now supports Applying theme color to the window or hiding the toolbar on loaded depending on configurations inside wiki.
+    * Apply theme color: Check `Control Panel/Appearance/Client Tweaks/Tiddloid/Apply theme color to system bars` (in future versions) or create the tiddler: `$:/config/Tiddloid/ApplyTheme` with `yes`.
+    * Hide toolbar: Check `Control Panel/Appearance/Client Tweaks/Tiddloid/Hide toolbar on loading complete` (in future versions) or create the tiddler: `$:/config/Tiddloid/HideToolbar` with `yes`.
+* Now supports forking TiddlyWiki Classic.
+    * No backstage/save button: Go back and enter the same page again.
+* TiddlyWiki 5.1.23 has dropped support for Android 5.1 and below (WebView 39).
+Another thing is that JSON behaves differently between 5.0+ and 4.4, causing random wiki list order bug on KitKat devices.
+We recommend you to use Tiddloid on Oreo (8.0) and above to enable all features.

 ### License

 This app is under GPL v2 license,